 More on how we write job descriptions here.

 Our hiring funnel typically looks like this:

 - Skills-based assessment.
-This will usually involve an advanced practical exercise that gives candidates a chance to prove their skills.
+This will usually involve an advanced practical exercise that gives lots of candidates a chance to prove their skills.
 Usually only one or two applicants progress to the next stage.